hmdmph/helm-charts/redis-pod-labeler/README.md

 A major chart version change (like v2.1.0 -> v3.0.0) indicates that there may be incompatible or breaking changes that require manual actions.

+##Changelog

+### 1.0.2
+- Improved docker alpine based small image.
+- Fixed a bug when deploying in multiple redis environments.

-### 0.1.0
+### 1.0.0
-This is the initial version of the redis-pod-labeler chart with the minimal configuration/ settings.
+- This is the initial version of the redis-pod-labeler chart with the minimal configuration/ settings.

 ## Configuration